Ghrelin

 Neuro

 What is Ghrelin?
-Benefits, Research & Legality (2025 Guide)
+Potential Benefits, Research & Legality (2025 Guide)

 Ghrelin is the body's “hunger hormone,” produced in the stomach to signal appetite, regulate energy balance, and stimulate growth hormone release.
 It rises before meals and drives hunger and food intake.